Obeid99/Projet_ESB/README.md

 ## Example User Journey

-To illustrate the system’s capabilities, here is a detailed walkthrough of a typical admin user’s experience:
+To illustrate the system's capabilities, here is a detailed walkthrough of a typical admin user's experience:

 1. **Login:**
    - The admin navigates to the ESB Admin Chatbot portal and enters their credentials.